eugnsp/memristor/README.md

 # Memristor model

-Simple model of memristor based on self-consistent solution of Poisson equation, heat equation and kinetic Monte-Carlo O-vacancies dynamics.
+Simple model of a memristor based on Poisson equation, heat equation and kinetic Monte-Carlo O-vacancies dynamics.
+See [model.pdf](doc/model.pdf) for some details.